urwithinrange/holbertonschool-low_level_programming/0x03-debugging/README.md

-ZZis directory contains the work for the C debugging project
+This directory contains the work for the C debugging project